Attribute Driven Design in Software Architecture

-The design objectives describe the business or technical rationale for the project and the scope of the design project.
-Links to functional requirement documents or any other artefacts which provide background information should be included.
+The design objectives describe the business and/or technical rationale and the scope of the design project.
+Links to functional requirement documentation or any other artefacts which provide background information should be included.
 The project sponsors and other key stakeholders can also be listed.

 A list of the architecturally significant use cases and requirements, both technical and functional, also known as Architecturally Significant Requirements (ASRs).